Academics

 Tutorials

-A Williams tutorial is your own personalized academic adventure: just two students and a professor meeting every week to read, research, analyze, debate and write at a level more common in graduate schools.
-Choose from among more than 65 topics across the curriculum, and you'll be guided and coaxed to reach for your most ambitious academic goals.
+A Williams tutorial is a uniquely intimate and rigorous course offering: just two students and a professor meeting every week to read, research, analyze, debate, write and create at a level more common in graduate schools.
+Choose from classes offered at every level of every discipline, from Physics to Economics to Theatre, and drive the course's direction with your own work and ideas.

 Research